Transistor4aCPU/WebApper/README.md

 # WebApper
 An Debian/Ubuntu/Mint Linux GUI for nativefier, an Electron based WebApp tool.
 ######
-You can start WebApper with the Startmenu Entry WebApper.
+You can start WebApper with the startmenu entry WebApper.
 ######
 Functions:
 ######